raydelto/miraviewer/README.md

 Mira viewer is an Open Source 3D model visualizer.

+The codebase is a fork of the minimalist First Person Shooter (FPS ) created by Steve Jones.

-It is based on the work done by Steve Jones.
-The development effort is coordinated by Raydelto Hernandez and supported by many other open source contributors.
+The development effort of MiraViewer is coordinated by Raydelto Hernandez and supported by many other open source contributors.

 ## Current supported platforms: